lokanx-home-assistant/imessage-rest-service/README.md

 ### Run:
 1. Deploy this code to a server (with Mac OS X as OS) running Node.js
 2. Run `npm install`
+3. Generate certificates (see bellow)
-3. Add your ACCESS_TOKEN and ALLOWED_IPS to your environment vars to add some basic security
+4. Add your ACCESS_TOKEN and ALLOWED_IPS to your environment vars to add some basic security
-4. Fire up with `npm start`
+5. Fire up with `npm start`

+### Generate SSL Certificates

+    openssl req -nodes -days 3650 -new -x509 -keyout server.key -out server.cert

+The server.key and server.cert needs to be in the same directory as app.js.

 ### Post JSON sample: